NordicESMhub/GEO4962/_episodes/11-running_analyzing.md

 ~~~
 {: .language-python}

-And here is a static example of what you should see, although on your screen the widget will give you more options:
+And here is an example of what you should get on your screen, with the widget giving you more options than with a static plot (to zoom in / out and see a different region):

 <iframe width="600" height="400" src="../files/widget.html" frameborder="0" allowfullscreen></iframe>​